\Lambda-buildings and base change functors: Proof of the first Main Result

 Let $K \cap K'$ and $x$ be the convex subset and point on which we apply Lemma~\ref{lemma:conv_exist}.
 This lemma yields us a point $a$ of $K \cap K'$.
 Let $S$ and $S'$ be the minimal Weyl simplices in respectively $A$ and $A'$, both based at $a$ and containing respectively $x$ and $x'$.
 The germs of $S$ and $S'$ (which lie in respectively $K$ and $K'$ due to minimality and convexity) have no simplices in common, because otherwise the intersection of the Weyl simplex $S$ with $K$ and $K'$ would contain more than just $a$, contradicting the construction of $a$.

 Let $R$ be a Weyl chamber in $A$ based at $a$ and containing $S$.
-Consider the retraction $r_{A,R}$ (see Definition~\ref{Def_vertexRetraction}).
-Let $R'$ be the image of $S'$ under this retraction.
+Consider the image $R'$ of $S'$ under the retraction $r_{A,R}$ (see Definition~\ref{Def_vertexRetraction}).
 As the germs of $S$ and $S'$ have no simplices in common, the Weyl simplices $S$ and $R'$ do not have Weyl simplices in common either.
-Let $y$ be the image of $x'$ under the retraction, as the retraction is distance non-increasing, we have that $d(x,y) \in \ker e$.
+Let $y$ be the image of $x'$ under the retraction.
+As distances are not increased by this, we have that $d(x,y) \in \ker e$.
 By Lemma~\ref{lemma:inker} and the previous discussion, we obtain that $d(x,a) \in \ker e$.
-Put $z\define a$ - this ends the proof.
+Putting $z = a$ finishes the proof.